windoze/esparrier/README.md

 ## Use pre-built binaries

-**NOTE**: Using pre-built binaries is not recommended, because it cannot utilize the full potential of the board, and you may need to change the code to fit your board.
-So you should build the binary yourself when possible.
+**NOTE**: Use pre-built binaries only when you have exactly the same board as the binary is built for, or you know what you are doing.
+Flashing a wrong binary to the board may cause the board to not work properly.

 1. Install `esptool.py` as described in the previous section.
 You don't need to install Rust toolchain and any other ESP32 tools.

 2. Download the binary from the [releases page](https://github.com/windoze/esparrier/releases).

 3. Extract the binary from the archive.
 There are few pre-built binaries in the archive for specific boards, choose the one that fits your board.
-    * `merged-esparrier-generic.bin` - For generic ESP32S3 boards with native USB-OTG port, the indicator feature is unavailable.
+    * `merged-esparrier-generic.bin` - For generic ESP32S3 boards with native USB-OTG port, the indicator and clipboard features are unavailable.
-    * `merged-esparrier-m5atoms3-lite.bin` - For [M5Atom S3 Lite](https://docs.m5stack.com/en/core/AtomS3%20Lite).
+    * `merged-esparrier-m5atoms3-lite.bin` - For [M5Atom S3 Lite](https://docs.m5stack.com/en/core/AtomS3%20Lite) and [M5AtomS3U](https://docs.m5stack.com/en/core/AtomS3U).
     * `merged-esparrier-m5atoms3.bin` - For [M5Atom S3](https://docs.m5stack.com/en/core/AtomS3).
     * `merged-esparrier-m5atoms3r.bin` - For [M5Atom S3R](https://docs.m5stack.com/en/core/AtomS3R).
     * `merged-esparrier-xiao-esp32s3.bin` - For [Seeed Studio XIAO ESP32S3](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/).